-They serve Zulu, which is a milk and dark chocolate mousse cake with a chocolate ganache center and an almond base.
-They serve a lemon tart, a fruit tart, chocolate éclairs, cheesecake, crème brûlée, mille feuilles and a coffee éclair.
+They serve Zulu, which is a milk and dark chocolate mousse cake with a chocolate ganache centre and an almond base.
+What’s more, they serve a lemon tart, a fruit tart, chocolate éclairs, cheesecake, crème brûlée, mille feuilles and a coffee éclair.

-They also serve baguettes, pies and savory croissants which are perfect brunch options.
-They always have a fresh selection of morning pastries for you, from croissants and pain au chocolat, to pistachio swirls and almond croissants.
+They also serve baguettes, pies and savoury croissants which are perfect brunch options.
+This patisseries always has a fresh selection of morning pastries for you, from croissants and pain au chocolat, to pistachio swirls and almond croissants.

 107 Addison Road, 2204 Marrickville, NSW, Australia